voder-ai/eslint-plugin-traceability/user-docs/api-reference.md

 - `methodAnnotationTemplate` (string, optional) – Overrides the default placeholder JSDoc used when inserting missing `@story` annotations for class methods and TypeScript method signatures.
 When omitted or blank, falls back to `annotationTemplate` if provided, otherwise the built-in template.
 - `autoFix` (boolean, optional) – When set to `false`, disables all automatic fix behavior for this rule while retaining its suggestions and diagnostics.
 When omitted or `true`, the rule behaves as before, inserting placeholder annotations in `--fix` mode.
 - `excludeTestCallbacks` (boolean, optional) – When `true` (default), excludes anonymous arrow functions that are direct callbacks to common test framework functions (for example, Jest/Mocha/Vitest `describe`/`it`/`test`/`beforeEach`/`afterEach`/`beforeAll`/`afterAll`, plus focused/skipped/concurrent variants such as `fdescribe`, `xdescribe`, `fit`, `xit`, `test.concurrent`, `describe.concurrent`) from function-level annotation requirements.
 This assumes those test files are already covered by file-level `@supports` annotations and `traceability/require-test-traceability`.
 When set to `false`, these callbacks are treated like any other arrow function and must be annotated when in-scope.
+- `annotationPlacement` ("before" | "inside", optional)  Controls whether the rule treats before-function comments as the source of annotations (`"before"`, the default and backward-compatible behavior) or instead requires annotations as the first comment-only lines inside function and method bodies (`"inside"`).
+In `"inside"` mode, JSDoc and before-function comments are ignored for block-bodied functions and methods, and only inside-body comments are considered; declaration-only nodes (e.g., TS signatures) continue to use before-node annotations.

 Default Severity: `error`
 Example: